 Contributing to the Website

 The “how to” of collecting specimens can be found in a number of sources, especially textbooks on plant systematics, but in a nutshell, proper plant collections should contain the diagnostic portions needed for identification, usually flowers or fruit, and be as complete as possible; entire plants, including underground parts in the case of smaller plants, significant portions of the stem, in the case of large herbs, and substantial twigs in the case of woody plants.
-The plants should be folded or otherwise laid out in a folded newspaper to fit on and comfortably fill up a ca. 30 × 42 cm (11 ½ ×16 ½ in) area, pressed flat in a plant press or suitable substitute, and dried while being pressed.
-In the case of large plants where a complete specimen could not be made, supplemental notes should be made to go onto the label, especially about the size of the plant, the nature of the underground parts, and the growth habit.
-In many cases, collecting can be done without detriment to individuals, and it is often possible to collect entire plants without damaging populations, but care must always be taken not to collect entire plants when the population is very small.
-If it is a particularly unusual record, appropriate diagnostic portions of the plant only may be gathered, supplemented by photos.
+The plants should be folded or otherwise laid out in a folded newspaper to fit on and comfortably fill up a ca. 30 × 42 cm (11 ½ ×16 ½ in) area.
+They are then pressed flat in a plant press or suitable substitute, and dried while under pressure in the press.
+In the case of large plants where a complete specimen cannot be made, supplemental notes should be taken to go onto the label, especially about the size of the plant, the nature of the underground parts, and the growth habit.
+In many cases, collecting can be done without detriment to individuals, and it is normally possible to collect entire plants without damaging populations, but care must always be taken not to collect entire plants when the population is very small.
+If it is a particularly unusual record and the plant is rare, only the appropriate diagnostic portions of the plant can be gathered, supplemented by photos.